MatthewWid/better-sse/docs/channels.md

 	.on("session-deregistered", broadcastSessionCount);
 ```

-Here we create a function `broadcastSessionCount` that broadcasts an event with the name `session-count` and a value with the current total session count exposed to us under the [Channel `sessionCount` property](./api.md#channelsessioncount-number).
+Here we create a function `broadcastSessionCount` that broadcasts a value with the current total session count exposed to us under the [Channel `sessionCount` property](./api.md#channelsessioncount-number) with the event name `session-count`.

 We then listen on both the events `session-registered` and `session-deregistered` and set the `broadcastSessionCount` function as a callback for each.
 This way, every time a session joins or leaves the channel the count is re-broadcasted and updated for all of the existing sessions on the channel.